 The B.A.Min. degree with a Counseling for Christian Ministries major is for those who desire to build a competence in counseling theory and principles.
 The program provides a conceptual framework for applications in the helping professions, such as pastoral ministries, parachurch organizations, and occupations involving human management.
 Counseling for Christian Ministries major coursework is completed in a cohort, with the program requiring commitment to consecutive sessions.
-This major is distinctly an online curriculum with two required, intensive courses on campus, one at the beginning and one at the end of the counseling year.
+This major is distinctly an online curriculum with two required, weekend, intensive, face-to-face courses, one at the beginning and one at the end of the counseling year.